The workspace is the hub of any designer, developer, and programmer’s world.

 While I’m the first to admit that my place of work isn’t always the neatest, having a clean and minimalist workspace is something I aspire to.

-With all of this in mind, I’ve assembled some top tips to help you to create a functional, inspiring workspace that you will enjoy spending time in.
+With all of this in mind, I’ve assembled some helpful tips to assist you with creating a functional, inspiring workspace that you will enjoy spending time in.

 Tip number one has got to be placement of your workspace.